Nate-Gage/Mapbox-Demo/README.md

 Dockerized version will be provided shortly.

-You can expect to see the below UI:
+You can expect to see the below UI
 <img src="./client/public/screen shot.png" />

 ## Notes
-I checked in .env files.
-Normally in a production instance these would instead be managed through a DevOps system.
-For simplicity, I used the default web server that comes with Create-React-App.
-This is running in development mode, but wouldn't be used in a production system.
+Express is serving both the REST endpoints and the React static files.
+For simplicity, I checked in the .env files.
+Normally you wouldn't do this in a production instance.

 Thank you!